Arizona Rural Recruitment and Retention Network (Az3RNet)

 The 3RNet’s primary goal is to provide help to medical and health professionals looking for positions in rural and underserved area across the nation.
+The Center for Rural Health oversees the state program of the 3RNet.
+The Center partners with the Bureau of Health Systems Development at the Arizona Department of Health Services and the Arizona Alliance for Community Health Centers.
 To learn more about opportunities in Arizona, click the links below:

-Arizona Department of Health Services - Bureau of Health Systems Development
+Arizona Department of Health Services - Bureau of Women’s and Children’s Health

-The ADHS Bureau of Health Systems Development (HSD) administers the state workforce programs.
-HSD is the Primary Care Office for the state of Arizona focusing on improving access to primary health care through workforce recruitment, retention programs and the designation of medically underserved areas.
-The principal focus of HSD is to improve access to primary care, largely among Arizona’s vulnerable and underserved populations.
+The ADHS Bureau of Women’s and Children’s Health (WCH) administers the state workforce programs.
+WCH is the Primary Care Office for the state of Arizona focusing on improving access to primary health care through workforce recruitment, retention programs and the designation of medically underserved areas.
+The principal focus of WCH is to improve access to primary care, largely among Arizona’s vulnerable and underserved populations.

-To learn more about the programs HSD administers click the links below:
+To learn more about the programs WCH administers click the links below:

 - Arizona Loan Repayment Program